angryziber/synology-cast-photos/README.md

 - Specify registered app ID in *cast.html*
 - Open **http://your-nas-ip/cast.html** in your browser, start casting!

-Note: these php scripts here take advantage of [rawfs](http://github.com/angryziber/rawfs) running on the NAS so you can cast raw photos directly.
+Note: these php scripts here take advantage of [rawfs](http://github.com/angryziber/rawfs) running on the NAS making it possible to cast raw photos directly, without converting them to jpeg first.
+This is optional if your photos are already in jpeg format.

 There is also an [Android app for controlling the casted photos](https://github.com/angryziber/synology-cast-photos-android) instead of *cast.html*.